KenDickey/PackageEnvironments/README.md

 Selectors are polymorphic (method names don't care).

 Instanced know their Class.
+Classes know their CodePackage.

 Packages which #require: other packages = packages #use: other packages.

 => Packages have an "Environment" dictionary of Class-name -> Class.

-- Packages which #use: another package import that Package's Environment
+- Packages which #require: another package import that Package's Environment

 Currently, I am using (deprecated) sharedPool, which could be renamed to sharedEnvironment.

 I would like ```Environment fromFeature: 'MyFeature.``` to be like ```Feature require: 'MyFeature'.``` but the result is an environment.

-Note that Packages can be versioned: I.e. A Class in version N can differ from a Class in version N+1; instances are of distinct classes.
+[Note that Packages can be versioned: I.e. A Class in version N can differ from a Class in version N+1; instances are of distinct classes.
 Same mechanics as PackageA vs PackageB with duplicate Class names.
-This is probably a version fork" operation as distinct from typical usage as now.
+This is probably a version fork" operation as distinct from typical usage as now.]

 [What tools?
 How2 make visible w/o clutter?]